NetworkBlockDevice/nbd/doc/proto.md

 implementation, but was implemented by qemu and subsequently by other users, so has been moved out of the "experimental" section.

+## Block sizes

+During transmission phase, several operations are constrained by the export size sent by the final `NBD_OPT_EXPORT_NAME` or `NBD_OPT_GO`, as well as by three block sizes defined here (minimum, preferred, and maximum).
+If a client can honor server block sizes (as set out in the experimental `BLOCK_SIZE` extension below), it SHOULD announce this during the handshake phase, and SHOULD use `NBD_OPT_GO` rather than `NBD_OPT_EXPORT_NAME`.
+A server SHOULD advertise the block size contraints during handshake phase via the experimental `INFO` extension; see below.
+A server and client MAY agree on block sizes via out of band means.

+If block sizes have not been advertised or agreed on externally, then a client SHOULD assume a default minimum block size of 1, a preferred block size of 2^12 (4,096), and a maximum block size of the smaller of the export size or 0xffffffff (effectively unlimited).
+A server that wants to enforce block sizes other than the defaults specified here MUST support the experimental `INFO` extension, and MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` or failed to use `NBD_OPT_BLOCK_SIZE`, although a server SHOULD permit such clients if block sizes can be agreed on externally.
+When allowing such clients, the server MUST cleanly error commands that fall outside block size parameters without corrupting data; even so, this may limit interoperability.

+A client MAY choose to operate as if tighter block sizes had been specified (for example, even when the server advertises the default minimum block size of 1, a client may safely use a minimum block size of 2^9 (512), a preferred block size of 2^16 (65,536), and a maximum block size of 2^25 (33,554,432)).
+Notwithstanding any maximum block size advertised, either the server or the client MAY initiate a hard disconnect if the size of a request or a reply is large enough to be deemed a denial of service attack.

+The minimum block size represents the smallest addressable length and alignment within the export, although writing to an area that small may require the server to use a less-efficient read-modify-write action.
+If advertised, this value MUST be a power of 2, MUST NOT be larger than 2^16 (65,536), and MAY be as small as 1 for an export backed by a regular file, although the values of 2^9 (512) or 2^12 (4,096) are more typical for an export backed by a block device.
+If a server advertises a minimum block size, the advertised export size SHOULD be an integer multiple of that block size, since otherwise, the client would be unable to access the final few bytes of the export.

+The preferred block size represents the minimum size at which aligned requests will have efficient I/O, avoiding behaviour such as read-modify-write.
+If advertised, this MUST be a power of 2 at least as large as the smaller of the minimum block size and 2^12 (4,096), although larger values (such as the minimum granularity of a hole) are also appropriate.
+The preferred block size MAY be larger than the export size, in which case the client is unable to utilize the preferred block size for that export.
+The server MAY advertise an export size that is not an integer multiple of the preferred block size.

+The maximum block size represents the maximum length that the server is willing to handle in one request.
+If advertised, it MUST be either an integer multiple of the minimum block size or the value 0xffffffff for no inherent limit, MUST be at least as large as the smaller of the preferred block size or export size, and SHOULD be at least 2^25 (33,554,432) if the export is that large, but MAY be something other than a power of 2.
+For convenience, the server MAY advertise a maximum block size that is larger than the export size, although in that case, the client MUST treat the export size as the effective maximum block size (as further constrained by a non-zero offset).

+Where a transmission request can have a non-zero *offset* and/or *length* (such as `NBD_CMD_READ`, `NBD_CMD_WRITE`, or `NBD_CMD_TRIM`), the client MUST ensure that *offset* and *length* are integer multiples of any advertised minimum block size, and SHOULD use integer multiples of any advertised preferred block size where possible.
+For those requests, the client MUST NOT use a *length* larger than any advertised maximum block size or which, when added to *offset*, would exceed the export size.
+The server SHOULD report an `EINVAL` error if the client's request is not aligned to advertised minimum block size boundaries, or is larger than the advertised maximum block size, although the server MAY instead initiate a hard disconnect if a large *length* could be deemed as a denial of service attack.

 ## Values

 This section describes the value and meaning of constants (other than